-IIA Objectives Policy: Prodevelopme Preferred Proposed Submission ovide locally specific criteria to guide ent in Sleaford Town Centre to protect ce the built and natural environment.
+IIA Nobjectives Adoption: developme Option 1 - Preferred Policy Local Plan for Adoption: Provide locally specific criteria to guide development in Sleaford Town Centre to protect and enhance the built and natural environment.
 Option 2 - To have no local policy and rely on national policy in the NPPF.
 Residual Score Commentary Residual Score Commentary 1.
 Housing 0 This policy is unlikely to have a significant effect on this objective.
 0 This policy is unlikely to have a significant effect on this objective.
-2. Health This policy is likely to have indirect permanent positive effects, in the medium to long term, through improved access to leisure, services and facilities in the town centre.
-The policy specifically requires development proposals to take opportunities to deliver improvements to the Green Infrastructure network in Sleaford, which should provide opportunities to access the natural environment and partake in physical exercise. ✓ The NPPF specifically seeks to promote healthy communities and requires good design which helps create safe and accessible environments.
+2. Health √ This policy is likely to have indirect permanent positive effects, in the medium to long term, through improved access to leisure, services and facilities in the town centre.
+The policy specifically requires development proposals to take opportunities to deliver improvements to the Green Infrastructure network in Sleaford, which should provide opportunities to access the natural environment and partake in physical exercise. • The NPPF specifically seeks to promote healthy communities and requires good design which helps create safe and accessible environments.
 This should lead to positive long term impacts on improving the health and well-being of Sleaford's residents.
 3. Social Equality and Community • Sleaford does not experience high incidences of multiple deprivation.
 However, this policy actively encourages the physical regeneration of the Town Centre which will improve the quality of the environment, may help reduce antisocial behaviour and fear of crime, and should provide new employment opportunities.
 All groups of the community should benefit from improved access to the Town Centre.
-This should deliver positive long term impacts against this objective. √ National policy recognises the importance of providing opportunities for social interaction and delivering safe and accessible developments and environments.
+This should deliver positive long term impacts against this objective. • National policy recognises the importance of providing opportunities for social interaction and delivering safe and accessible developments and environments.
 These requirements will help to deliver equality of access and have positive, permanent long term impacts upon this objective.